 According to a projection, India’s GDP will overtake China’s as the second-largest in the world by 2050.
 According to the gross domestic product, it now holds the sixth-place position worldwide.
 This suggests that for NRI investors, India may be a terrific alternative.
-An economy with more than 130 crores of citizens offers tremendous potential for investment rewards across the majority of industries.
+An economy with more than 130 crores of citizens offers tremendous potential for investment rewards across most industries.

 By issuing units, AIFs allow investments from all Indians, including NRIs.
 According to the AMC compliance policy, the fund can have geographical limits.
-In order to invest in AIFs, investors must first fulfill the following eligibility requirements:
+To invest in AIFs, investors must first fulfill the following eligibility requirements:

 - AIFs must have a minimum corpus of Rs.
 20 crores, but just Rs.
 10 crores if angel investors are involved.

 - For each plan, a maximum of 1000 investors may participate.

 - A continuing stake of Rs.
 5 crores or less than 2.5% of the initial corpus shall go to the management or sponsor.

 India’s GDP has increased significantly over time.
 It is now ranked sixth globally.
 In the following thirty years, this economy is anticipated to rank among the top two economies in the world.
 According to the GDP projection for the next five years, the economy will expand at around 6.5% to 7%.
 On the other side, investment risk is decreased by economic stability.
 At the moment, India has a stable central government as well.
 Political stability contributes to economic stability, which in turn, lessens market volatility.

 Why An NRI Should Invest